Vol. I, No. 1 · San Francisco

 The shelf of folders.

-Lists Inbox, Archive, Sent, and custom mailboxes with their roles and unread counts, so Poke can aim a search at the right corner of your account.
+Lists Inbox, Archive, Sent, and custom mailboxes with their roles and unread counts, so the assistant can aim a search at the right corner of your account.

 Live search_emails